Moore-Lab-UMass/CAPRA/README.md

-# CAPRA-Net
+# CAPRA
-CRE-centric Analysis and Prediction of Reporter Assays via neural Networks
+CRE-centric Analysis and Prediction of Reporter Assays